highnet/Tiny-React-MD3/vite-react-ts-md3-components/src/readme.md

 # 🕹️ Buttons
 Example Usage: [button.tsx](https://github.com/highnet/vite-react-ts-md3-components/blob/master/vite-react-ts-md3-components/src/frames/button.tsx)

-Use buttons to help people take actions, such as sending an email, sharing a document, or liking a comment.
+<i>Use buttons to help people take actions, such as sending an email, sharing a document, or liking a comment.</i>

 You may supplement the following optional properties to a button:
 | Property | Type |  Default | Description | Interface |